 When you click Start Capture, the Sysdig agent will be signaled to start a capture and send back the resulting trace file which will be shown in the Capture tab.

-The top half of the Capture tab is a table that shows the capture name, the host information and the time frame of the capture.
-A status of 'uploaded' means the file has been transmitted from the Sysdig agent to the S3 bucket and is available for viewing in the Trace Analyzer or downloading to your workstation for detailed analysis using the 'sysdig' or 'csysdig' open source utilities.
+The Capture tab contains a table showing the capture file name, the host from where it came and the time frame and size of the capture.
+A status of 'uploaded' means the file has been successfully transmitted from the Sysdig agent to the AWS S3 bucket and is available for downloading to your workstation for detailed analysis using the 'sysdig' or 'csysdig' open source utilities.

 Use the 'Delete' button to remove a capture file or the "Delete All" button at the top of the file list to remove all captures at once.